Members

 NTU staff profile

-Anthony Cropper is a novelist and dramatist, and teaches on the BA Creative Writing, BA English, and MA Creative Writing.
+Anthony Cropper is a novelist and dramatist, and he teaches on the BA Creative Writing, BA English, and MA Creative Writing.
 He has published two novels and a collection of short stories, and his play, I’ll Tell You About Love, won the BBC Alfred Bradley Award for Radio Drama.
 Anthony worked with Bristol Old Vic on the thirty-minute film Myself in Other Lives, and he has collaborated with numerous arts organisations on plays and installations.
 He has previously taught at the University of Nottingham.
+His book The Accidental Memoir, co-written with NTU colleague Eve Makis, is designed to help people to tell their stories, and he is an expert in narrative.
+He is also a widely-experienced, practicing workshop facilitator in the wider community.

 Select publications: